 Dual Diagnosis Treatment in Agoura is Key for Successful Treatment

-Eating disorders and addiction can be simultaneously treated, though this is rare to find.
+Eating disorders and addiction can be simultaneously treated, though this is rare.
 Most treatment centers in Agoura Hills are equipped to treat eating disorders or substance use disorders, not both.
 Awakenings Treatment Center is the exception.
-At Awakenings Treatment Center, we offer dual diagnosis treatment and have a firm understanding of eating disorders

 - Establishing a healthy relationship with food